AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 1. Browse through the _[!UICONTROL Variations]_ and select the one that is the best fit for the email.

    To view a full-screen version of the selected variation, click **[!UICONTROL Preview]**.

+1. Highlight the image that you want and click **[!UICONTROL Select]** to replace the image or placeholder with the selected item and return to the email designer.

 >[!ENDTABS]